dstmarthe/ath/content/gaming/how-2-play-cdda/index.md

 ### 5. Meds

 You can find meds in bathrooms, and use cotton patches to craft bandages.
+To put pressure on bleeding wounds to stop them from bleeding, make sure you are not holding anything and the character will do it automatically if t hey are bleeding.

 ### 6. Useful tools to pick up/craft

 **Screwdriver** Allows you to disassemble things and gain valuable crafting resources.
 **Hammer:** Pry open doors, boxes, has "level 3 hammering quality" for crafting.
 Can be found in kitchens, sheds, and where you would usually find a hammer.
 Not a very goodd weapon.
-**String:** String can be found in the same place as the hammer usually, but can be crafted from tree bark and sinew.
+**String:** String can be found in the same place as the hammer usually, but can be crafted from tree bark, plant fibers. and sinew.
 Any sort of cordage is good, a lot of crafting option will open up.
 If you can craft or find a rope or long cordage string, crafting a "loop of rope" with it will enable you to carry more than one wooden plank, and stack certain large objects for carrying.
 **Books:** Books are the best and fastest way to learn skills.
 **Duct Tape:** Just get it.
 It's as useful as it is in real life.
 **Long Stick:** You can make some great weapons with this.
 Reach weapons.
 It is different from just the regular "Stick."
 Get it from cutting down trees, disassembling coat racks or certain things that look like they would have a long stick in their construction.
 **Axe:** Of course.
 **Crowbar:** Self-explanatory.
 Gordan Freeman it up.
 **Shovel:** Great starting weapon.
 But past this you can dig a pit, and later build a great trap called the "Spike pit."
 Overall very useful.
+**Guns:** If you find a working car, ram a couple of police zombies, make sure you can escape or eliminate the rest.
+You can end up with a lot of guns.
+Vehicles are very useful

 Rapid-fire resources: